zhengjie2002/tp/docs/DeveloperGuide.md

 ### Command Component

 The command component is responsible for handling user commands.
-Based on the interpreted user input by parser, it executes the corresponding actions on the CaseFile component, and prints result to the UI component.
+Based on the interpreted user input by the parser, it executes the corresponding actions on the CaseFile component, and prints the result to the UI component.
 The API of this component is primarily specified in `Command`.

 #### Structure